brentlemons/brenthacks.com/README.md

 # brenthacks.com Blog - Requirements Document

 ## Project Overview
 Building a blog website for brenthacks.com using Hugo static site generator.
+The site will serve as the official blog for the Brent Hacks YouTube channel, featuring coding adventures, tutorials, and video content.
 The site will be managed with Git, hosted on AWS S3, distributed via CloudFront, and use the existing brenthacks.com domain managed in Route 53.

 ## Key Requirements
 - **Static Site Generator**: Hugo (extended version for SCSS/SASS support)